Henry Rector: Personal life

-His son, Elias, ran for Governor of Arkansas twice and served in the Arkansas House of Representatives for several terms, served as Speaker of the House, and married the daughter of Senator James Alcorn of Mississippi.
+Rector's son, Elias, ran for Governor of Arkansas twice and served in the Arkansas House of Representatives for several terms, served as Speaker of the House, and married the daughter of Senator James Alcorn of Mississippi.
 His grandson, James, was the first Arkansan to participate in the Olympic Games.

 Death

 Rector died in Little Rock and is buried in Mount Holly Cemetery there.